Bundesdruckerei-GmbH/geoservice/README.md

 ##### Example

-For the examplary dataset, the file could be named data_source__testdata.py and could contain the class DataSourceTestdata which reads the layer testfile from the testfile.gpkg and replaces the entries in the testdata table in the database where the source equals the adm_level and the geometry_level equals the simplification_level.
+For the example dataset, the file stored in [geoservice/controller/data_sources](geoservice/controller/data_sources) could be named data_source__testdata.py and could contain the class DataSourceTestdata which reads the layer testfile from the testfile.gpkg and replaces the entries in the testdata table in the database where the source equals the adm_level and the geometry_level equals the simplification_level.

     class DataSourceTestdata(DataSourceBase):